JulianSerante/JulianSerante/README.md

 - 🌱 I’m currently learning **more about Next.JS and Redux Toolkit**

+- 🌎 I really want to expand my world **and learn more about the technologies that are generally used today.**

+- I cannot made a decision about what part of the development i prefer as i really feel comfortable working at the front-end, at the back-end and with the database.

 - 💬 Ask me about **React, Next.JS 13, Redux, Express, Node JS, PostgreSQL and MongoDB**

 - 📫 How to reach me **julian.serante@gmail.com**